 Conclusion

 In conclusion, self defense is one of the most successful defenses if the police charge you with simple assault or aggravated assault in Pennsylvania.
-I have extensive experience conducting over fifty self-defense trials in front of Bucks County, Montgomery County, Chester County, and Delaware County juries.
+I have extensive experience conducting over fifty self-defense trials in front of Bucks County, Philadelphia County, Montgomery County, Chester County, and Delaware County juries.

 I will use the most effective criminal defense strategies to convince the jurors to acquit you of the charges.
 Also, jurors are likelier to sympathize with someone who uses physical force to defend themselves from a violent attacker.